To Inform, Provoke, Dispel, and Inspire—Ideas and actions for life in Worthington, Ohio

 The article explores the history of public investments in swimming pools, from major New Deal projects in the 1930s to its decline from the 1960s onward.
 Worthington, in its own unique way, fits into this national arc, and we now are faced with a decision about how we value our public pools and the resources we are willing to commit to ensure their continued role in our individual and communal life.
 City Council will again be taking up this issue in September when we reconvene.

 In closing, a personal note: Outdoor swimming—in pools, ponds, lakes, quarries, rivers, oceans, and streams—has been an integral, unforgettable part of my life—a source of simple joy, camaraderie, and adventure—ever since my mother dragged me to early-morning lessons decades ago.
 After reading this article, now more than ever, I am grateful for those public pools at Hastings Jr. High, and those who built them, that made this life of swimming possible for me.
-My mother, who grew up and lived on Long Island into adulthood, swimming frequently in the Atlantic, knew well the value of strong swimming.
-Hence her determination to pass it on, even though in waters far from the ocean she loved.
+My mother, who grew up and lived into adulthood on Long Island, NY, swimming frequently in the Atlantic, knew well the value of strong swimming.
+Hence her determination to pass on this vital life skill to her children, even though in waters far from the ocean she loved.
 What a gift!

 I’d love to hear from you on the topic, and I urge you to reach out to my colleagues on Council as well.
 It is my hope that the residents of Worthington will make it clear to their elected officials that we too, as a community, highly value swimming and the public pools that make this vital skill readily possible and available to all.